dasscoax/freshrelease_mcp/README.md

   - Inputs: `label` (string, required), `query_hash` (array, required), `project_identifier` (number|string, optional), `private_filter` (boolean, optional, default: true), `quick_filter` (boolean, optional, default: false)
   - Notes: Creates and saves custom filters that can be reused.
 Use fr_filter_tasks first to get the query_hash, then save it with this function.
 Perfect for creating reusable filter presets.

-- `fr_clear_filter_cache`: Clear the custom fields cache for filter operations
-  - Inputs: None
-  - Notes: Useful when custom fields are added/modified in Freshrelease and you want to refresh the cache without restarting the server.

-- `fr_clear_lookup_cache`: Clear the lookup cache for sprints, releases, tags, and subprojects
-  - Inputs: None
-  - Notes: Useful when these items are added/modified in Freshrelease and you want to refresh the cache without restarting the server.

-- `fr_clear_resolution_cache`: Clear the resolution cache for name-to-ID lookups
-  - Inputs: None
-  - Notes: Useful when you want to refresh resolved IDs without restarting the server.

-- `fr_clear_testcase_form_cache`: Clear the test case form cache
-  - Inputs: None
-  - Notes: Useful when test case form fields are modified in Freshrelease and you want to refresh the cache without restarting the server.

-- `fr_clear_all_caches`: Clear all caches (custom fields, lookup data, resolution cache, and test case form cache)
-  - Inputs: None
-  - Notes: Useful when you want to refresh all cached data without restarting the server.

-### Performance Monitoring
-- `fr_get_performance_stats`: Get performance statistics for all monitored functions
-  - Inputs: None
-  - Notes: Returns execution times and call counts for all functions with performance monitoring enabled.

-- `fr_clear_performance_stats`: Clear performance statistics
-  - Inputs: None
-  - Notes: Resets all performance counters and execution time data.

-- `fr_close_http_client`: Close the HTTP client connection
-  - Inputs: None
-  - Notes: Properly closes the HTTP client connection.
-Useful for cleanup before server shutdown.

-### Test Case Filtering
 - `fr_filter_testcases`: Filter test cases using filter rules with automatic name-to-ID resolution
   - Inputs: `project_identifier` (number|string, optional), `filter_rules` (array of objects, optional)
   - Notes: Filter test cases by section, severity, type, linked issues, tags, etc. Automatically resolves names to IDs for section_id, type_id, issue_ids, tags, and custom fields.
 Use fr_get_testcase_form_fields to get available fields and values.